 Even an established, high-quality pasture fails to provide all the nutrients needed by beef cattle.
 In order to choose and provide the necessary supplements, you must first understand nutrients that are present and which might be lacking in your feed sources.

-Consider sending samples to a feed-testing center, reaching out to a nutritionist or researching the nutritional value of your grass varieties at home to begin determining any holes in your cows’ diet.
+Consider sending samples to a feed-testing center, reaching out to an IFA nutritionist or researching the nutritional value of your grass varieties at home to begin determining any holes in your cows’ diet.

 Supplementing Grass-Fed Cattle